 Treasure your vision; you only get it once, after all!
 No matter what color eyes you have, wear a good pair of sunglasses each time you go out in the sun.
 An annual eye checkup will also help to keep you on top of your eye health, whether they're light-colored or dark.

-Visit our store and find the best pair of shades to keep your eyes protected when you’re out.
+Visit our collections and find the best pair of shades to keep your eyes protected when you’re out and about.